Ezetimibe and simvastatin (Oral route)

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of ezetimibe and simvastatin combination in children older than 10 years of age.
-The safety and efficacy of ezetimibe and simvastatin combination in children younger than 10 years of age have not been established.
+Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of ezetimibe and simvastatin combination in children 10 to 17 years of age.
+However, safety and efficacy of ezetimibe and simvastatin combination in children younger than 10 years of age have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of ezetimibe and simvastatin combination in the elderly.
 However, elderly patients are more likely to have age-related muscle problems, which may require caution in patients receiving ezetimibe and simvastatin combination.